When is 13 Reasons Why season 4 released? What’s going to happen?

 - Grace Saif as Ani Achola

-The homicide of Bryce Walker was central to season three, so whereas Justin Prentice’s character is now six ft beneath, it’s doable he might reappear in flashbacks – and simply because Bryce is gone, that doesn’t completely rule out additional appearances from Brenda Robust as his mom Nora.
+The homicide of Bryce Walker was central to season three, so whereas Justin Prentice’s character is now six toes beneath, it’s attainable he might reappear in flashbacks – and simply because Bryce is gone, that doesn’t completely rule out additional appearances from Brenda Robust as his mom Nora.

 Derek Luke was an everyday as Liberty Excessive Faculty’s counselor within the present’s first two seasons.
 His character was fired in season two, however made a visitor look in season three – might he resurface once more subsequent season?